The Serpent's Fall

-The Wimpy restaurant buzzed with laughter and chatter from people on red cushioned chairs around white laminated tables.
-Some enjoyed the comfort of red leather couches in booths.
-It was a burst of color.
-Blue, pink, and green milkshakes graced different tables, while others delighted in fruit juices of various flavors.
-One thing was certain: everyone received the dress code memo.
+The Wimpy restaurant buzzed with laughter, chatter, and movement as patrons lounged on red-cushioned chairs around white-laminated tables.
+Some enjoyed the comfort of couches in booths.
+The place was alive with color.
+Blue, pink, and green milkshakes dotted tables while others sipped fruit juice.
+One thing was clear: everyone had received the dress code memo.
 Women wore vibrant bikinis, while men opted for flip-flops, swim trunks, and T-shirts.
 Inside the bathroom, Jack washed his hands and splashed his face with cold water for some relief against the summer heat.
-He pushed the bathroom door open and had not yet stepped one foot inside the restaurant when the window pane to his left shattered inward.
-Shards tinkled like wind chimes as they scattered over a row of empty seats and tables.
-Jack shielded his eyes with his arm, then whipped his head around toward a thud, followed by the metallic clatter of an object rolling across the tiled floor.
-People stared at the window, confused about what had just happened.
+He pushed open the bathroom door—but before he could step into the restaurant, the windowpane to his left exploded inward.
+Glass shards tinkled like wind chimes as they scattered across empty seats and tables.
+Jack shielded his eyes with his arm, then whipped his head toward a metallic thud—followed by the clatter of an object rolling across the tiled floor.
+People’s heads jerked toward the window, confused.
 Abrupt screams from startled women rang through the buzz of the crowd.
-Some men proceeded as usual, dismissing it as an unfortunate accident.
-Only this time it was not nothing.
-This was no accident.
+Some stayed seated, thinking it an accident.
+But this was no accident.
 Time slowed as the grenade rolled to a stop near a gray-haired woman’s table.
 She was in her seventies, if Jack had to guess.
 Her gaze dropped as she clamped her hands over her ears.
-Wide-eyed, mouth frozen in terror.
+Wide-eyed.
+Mouth frozen in terror.

 * * *

-The bed creaked under his weight as he clicked the bedside lamp on.
-Soft light from the dust-riddled cream lampshade filled the area above his rickety bed and other parts of the room.
+The bed creaked under his weight as he clicked on the bedside lamp.
+A soft glow spilled from the dusty cream shade, pooling across the rickety bed and peeling walls.
 Patches of remaining wall paint flaked.
-A crumpled, faded photograph hung askew above his bed, barely held by a single piece of tape.
+A faded photo hung askew above the bed, held to the wall by a single strip of tape.
 He gazed at the clock radio and then at the photo.
-The clock showed 2:15 p.m.
-His shift started at 06:00 p.m.
-At least this time, he slept several hours.
-He turned the radio on.
-Jack always had it set to the news station.
+2:15 p.m.
+His shift started at six.
+At least this time he’d managed a few hours of sleep.
+He turned on the radio—always tuned to the news.

-A female reporter’s voice crackled over the radio.
-“With elections just around the corner, polls indicate that the African Democratic Movement party moved ahead of the National Congress party, making them the favorite to win the election.
+A female reporter’s voice crackled through the speaker: “With elections just around the corner, polls show the African Democratic Movement party has moved ahead of the National Congress party, making them the favorite to win the election.
 Their promise to eradicate crime in the country seems to sit well with the population…”

-Jack switched off the radio and got out of bed in his boxers and a white T-shirt.
-The photograph on the wall showed a smiling nine-year-old girl behind a birthday cake.
+Jack switched off the radio and climbed out of bed in boxers and a white tee.
+He looked up at the photo—a smiling nine-year-old girl behind a birthday cake.
 Her front teeth were missing.
-Jack kissed his fingers before touching the girl’s forehead.
-His mind returned to a memory from thirteen years ago.
+He kissed his fingers and touched her forehead.
+His mind drifted back—thirteen years ago.

 * * *

-Men in green and yellow rugby jerseys were running around on a fifty-six-inch LED TV screen that hung above a yellow oak TV stand.
-Jack Dunning, glued to his seat, watched the nail-biting 2011 Rugby World Cup from its inception.
-Not even a family death could stop him from watching the game, especially when the Springboks battle the Wallabies.
-Australia led by five points for eight versus South Africa’s three in the second half.
-The number three yellow jersey played offside, and the referee awarded the penalty to South Africa.
+Men in green and yellow rugby jerseys ran across a fifty-six-inch LED screen mounted above a yellow oak TV stand.
+Jack Dunning sat locked in his La-Z-Boy, eyes fixed on the 2011 Rugby World Cup.
+Not even a family death could pull him away from the screen—not when the Springboks were up against the Wallabies.
+Australia led by five—now eight points to South Africa’s three in the second half.
+The number three yellow jersey played offside.
+The referee blew his whistle.
+Penalty to South Africa.
 Morné Steyn for the kick.

 “Yes!”
-Jack shouted and jumped up from his lazy boy.
-“Come on Steyn!
+Jack shouted and jumped up from his La-Z-Boy.
+“Come on, Steyn!
 Don’t you miss boy!”
 He tipped his beer toward the TV screen.

-“Bokke” translates to “bucks” in English.
-Not long after, Steyn got the ball again and placed a drop-kick between the goalposts, giving South Africa the lead by one point.
-Cheers went up throughout the neighborhood from friends and family watching the game together.
-There were no friends or family at the Dunning’s house.
-Jack took the day off.
-The first in years.
-He promised Emily that he would also put in a few days’ leave for the upcoming school holidays.
-His colleagues, his only friends, were all on duty.
-Crime did not know vacation time, and South Africa is rife with criminal activity.
-As for family, they all lived in other parts of the country.
-Emily, his wife, did not share Jack’s enthusiasm for rugby.
-She would instead bring her hubby the occasional beer or snack.
-Ten minutes left in the game and South Africa still had the lead.
-Jolene, their nine-year-old daughter, entered the living room.
+Jack had taken the day off—his first in years.
+He’d promised Emily more time off during Jolene’s upcoming school break.
+His colleagues—his only real friends—were on duty.
+Crime didn’t take vacations, especially not in South Africa.
+As for relatives, they all lived in other parts of the country.
+Emily, his wife, didn’t share Jack’s love for rugby.
+She would instead bring him the occasional beer or snack.
+With ten minutes left and South Africa still in the lead, Jolene—their nine-year-old daughter—walked into the living room.
 She tugged at Jack’s sleeve.
 He did not take notice.
-His undivided attention was on the game while sitting on the edge of his seat.
+His undivided attention was on the game as he sat on the edge of his seat.

-“Not now, sweetheart,” he said without taking his eyes off the TV.
+“Not now, sweetheart,” he said, eyes still locked on the screen.
 “Give Daddy ten minutes, okay?”

 “But Dad!
 I need help with my test.
-It is due on Monday.”
+It’s due on Monday.”

 “No!
 What just happened?”
 Jack cried.